jp-agustin/rese2nse-webapp/README.md

 # Instructions (Developer)

-So far, editing and running the RESE2NSE web application only works on Linux devices.
+Currently, editing and running the RESE2NSE web application only works on Linux devices.

 ### Pre-requisites

-Before using the web application, make sure to have Node.js installed on your devices.
+Before using the web application, make sure to have **Node.js installed** on your devices.
 Instructions for installing node.js can be found on its website: [Node.js](https://nodejs.org/en/download/package-manager/)

 When you already have Node.js on your device, proceed to the installation of the required Node.js web application frameworks: